dward2/BME547/Assignments/ECG_Analysis/README.md

     will demand).
 * There should be no "hard-coded" values in your methods.
 * Adhere to [PEP8](https://www.python.org/dev/peps/pep-0008/) style.
-* Implement exception handling: when reading in ECG data, non-numeric values should be detected using a try/except block, with the appropriate exceptions being handled
+* Implement exception handling as needed: when reading in ECG data, non-numeric values could be detected using a try/except block, with the appropriate exceptions being handled
 * Gracefully terminate when the input file ends
 * A logging text file should be created with the following log entries: